 Room prices are:

-Attached rooms can be booked with us in advance.
-When you confirm your booking we will ask for an advance payment for the first 2 nights of your stay.
-This can be paid by bank transfer if you are in India, or, from Europe, it is easy to pay through www.transferwise.com
+All rooms can be booked with us in advance.
+When you confirm your booking we will ask for an advance payment for the first night of your stay.
+This can be paid by bank transfer if you are in India, or, from Europe, it is easy to pay through www.wise.com

 The central restaurant area is perfect for relaxing during the day, and we pride ourselves in offering excellent meals cooked to order: the freshly caught seafood is a speciality.
 Just keep an eye on the “specials” menu, with freshly-caught fish, and vegetarian specialities.